contao/docs/docs/manual/layout/templates/twig/data.en.md

 ---

-The available template context varies depending on the template source.
-Within Twig templates you can display all available or specific template data.
+To see what data is a available in a template (we call it the "context"), you can use the `dump()` function.
+If you only want to know more about a specific part of the context, you can pass it as an argument:

 ```twig
 {{ dump() }}